junhecui/sitespark/README.md

-# Low Code Platform Builder
+# Low Code Website Builder

 This low code website builder is an introductory, user-friendly web application that will allow interested or aspiring website builders to get a feel for designing web pages.